epistoteles/Modergator/.github/README.md

 The best model is then used to predict the target groups of incoming telegram messages if they achieve a classification higher than the threshold 0.4 on the sigmoid of the output of the model prediction.

--> the pth must be download [TODO: link] and placed into target-api/model
+-> the pth must be downloaded [TODO: link] and placed into target-api/model

 ## ‎‍💻 Contributors
 The bot has been created in the Master's project at Universität Hamburg under the supervision of Prof. Dr. Chris Biemann, Dr. Özge Alaçam and Dr. Seid Muhie Yimam.
 The OCR and the meme detection have been contributed by Niklas von Boguszewski and Fabian Rausch has helped us immensely building the target group detection model.
 For the Meme API, we have used VILIO by Niklas Muennighoff.